Our People at Roseneath School

 I love welcoming new students to our school and getting to know our families.
 I love teaching junior children because they are so enthusiastic in their learning.
 The ‘lightbulb’ moments that they have are pure joy!
 Working in a small school means that I get to continue to see the children develop throughout their time here.
 It is wonderful to see them grow in their skills and confidence.
 DanceSplash is a real highlight for me each year, as we get to work with Year 3-8 students to create and perform a dance at the Michael Fowler Centre as part of the Artsplash Festival.

-I teach the Year 2 and 3s in Lower Deck and I love teaching this level.
+I teach our juniors in Lower Deck and I love teaching this level.
 I’ve worked in other schools in Wellington and Nelson, and spent a year teaching in London.
 As well as teaching in Lower Deck I conduct the school choir, co-ordinate our language learning programmes with Tomoko and Henare, and try to help you all get reunited with your lost property.

 I love teaching in the junior end of the school because the children are so creative and imaginative.
 Outside of school, I love spending time with my children, walking the dog, music and reading when I find the time.

 I have been at Roseneath School for six years now and have taught a range of year levels from years two to six during my time here.
-In 2018, I teach Upper Deck (a Year 2 and 3 class).
+Currently, I teach our middle school students in Upper Deck.
 Prior to Roseneath, I have taught at schools in Churton Park and Whitby.
 I also coordinate the after school sports, run the school band, teach instrument groups and am the ICT lead teacher.

 I am a father to two amazing children and personally enjoy a range of sports, particularly American Football.
 I dabble in a range of instruments myself and enjoy both writing and playing music.

-Kia ora, I am privileged to teach the Year 7 & 8 students here at Roseneath.
+Kia ora, I am privileged to teach the senior students in Upper Bridge.
 I have been teaching since the 80s, and having taught every level, I know that I particularly love teaching this age group.
 I am also the staff representative on the BOT, another honour.

 I have been lucky to teach in a variety of great schools around Wellington and know that we have something very special here with our community.
 My children went through this school and are now undertaking tertiary level education.
 I am grateful they were part of my journey here.